SQL Commands: DDL, DML, DCL, TCL, DQL

 Data Query Language

 DQL commands are used for fetching data from a relational database.
 They perform read-only queries of data.
 The only command, 'SELECT' is equivalent to the projection operation in relational algebra.
-It command selects the attribute based on the condition described by the WHERE clause and returns them.
+This command selects the attribute based on the condition described by the WHERE clause and returns them.

 Select is one of the most important SQL commands.
 It is used to retrieve data from a database.
 One can fetch either the entire table or some data according to specified rules.